open-vela/frameworks_connectivity_telephony/README.md

 ## **Overview**

-Telephony is a framework and API set for handling phone and communication functions in the `openvela` operating system. `Framework/telephony` is the interface layer provided by `openvela` communication to the application layer, also known as `TAPI (Telephony API)`.
+Telephony is a framework and API set for handling call and communication functions in the Vela system.
+Framework/telephony is the interface layer that Vela provides to upper-layer applications, also known as TAPI (Telephony API).

-`TAPI` provides a set of feature-rich tools and interfaces, covering network services, call services, SMS services, data services, SIM card services and other related functions.
-These interface designs allow application developers to easily obtain information related to Telephony and complete application development by calling `API` without having to deeply understand the internal business logic of Telephony (Telephony internal business is implemented by `Ofono`).
-In addition, Telephony also supports flexible expansion and customization to meet changing communication needs.
+TAPI provides a set of feature-rich tools and interfaces, covering network services, call services, SMS services, data services, SIM card services and other related functions.
+These interface allow application developers to easily obtain Telephony-related information and complete application development by calling APIs without having to deeply understand the internal implementation of Telephony (Telephony is implemented by Ofono).
+In addition, Telephony also supports flexible expansion and customization to realize ever-changing communication requirements.

 ![TelephonyFramework](./TelephonyFramework.jpg)

-## **Code Directory**
+## **Project Directory**
 ```tree
 ├── include
 │   ├── tapi_call.h